Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Rome's Pantheon: everything you need to know before visiting it

-Among the modern buildings in the city of Rome is one that was built centuries ago, but is still one of the best preserved.
-Going to the Pantheon of Rome is an experience that will make you travel some 1,900 years back in time, do not miss it.
+Among the buildings in the city of Rome is one that was built centuries ago, but, even so, it is one of the best preserved.
+Going to the Pantheon in Rome is an experience that will take you back some 1,900 years in time.

 Luisa María Lugo